eunsuhcho/p8105_fp_rats/team_reg_proposal.md

 - NYC OpenData - Rat Sightings
 - NYC 2020 Census Data
+- NYC Feral Cat Colony Data (if available, working on obtaining)

 ### Planned Analyses

 - General rat sighting analyses
   - Change in number of rat sightings by year
   - Change in average number of rat sightings per month
   - Analysis of rats by neighborhood
 - Analysis of neighborhood rat sightings compared to income level
   - Compare income level dataset with rat sighting dataset to assess income to rat
   - Compare borough average income to average annual rat sightings
   - Design a map comparing neighborhood imcome to rat sightings with latitude and longitude data
 - Analysis of population density to rat sightings
   - Population density compared to rat sighting density by neighborhood
   - Borough population density to average annual rat sightings
 - Tentative feral cat colony to rat sighting analysis
   - Distribution of feral cat colonies to rat insights
   - Aim is to see if a correlation exists between higher cat colony density and lower rat sightings
   - Assess the relationship between density of stray cats in neighborhoods and number of rat sightings

+### Visualizations

+- Mapping latitude/longitude coordinates in a leaflet map to show rat sighting distributions across brough(s) or in combination with outside factors (neighborhood level data?)
+- Box plots to compare monthly and annual averages in analyses for rat sightings compared to borough, population, SES, etc.
+- Bar plots to compare avg annual rat sightings by borough
+- Density plots to show rat sighting and population density (Across all boroughs)

+### Coding challenges

+- Data tidying across datasets, years, neighborhods/boroughs, etc
+- Ensuring all neighborhoods and zip codes are coded correctly
+- Plot reproducibility and readability
+- Keeping datasets tidy through the whole process and careful merging
+  - Determining what variables to merge by
+  - May need to exclude the year 2023 from analysis depending on what is being analyzed as the data for the year is not yet complete, which may skew results

+### Proposed Timeline

+- Meeting Nov 13-17th
+- Nov 17 - 21: clean data and conduct analysis
+- Nov 27 - Dec 2: develop report, webpage, and screencast
+- Dec 2 - Dec 9: refine and troubleshoot; peer assessments; submission